Small-scale stellar haloes: detecting low surface brightness features in the outskirts of Milky Way dwarf satellites: Introduction

 With the advent of the Gaia satellite (\citealt{gaia_collab_2016}) and its wealth of kinematic data for $\sim$1.5 billion stars in the most recent data release (DR3; \citealt{gaia_collab_2023}), major progress has been made to study the individual resolved stars of MW dwarf galaxy satellites.
 A significant challenge when studying MW satellites is the ability to effectively and appreciably remove MW foreground contamination.
 However, Gaia proper motions provide one way of overcoming this challenge, as stars moving with the bulk proper motion of the dwarf galaxy can be separated from MW stars moving in the foreground.
 Recent works using Bayesian techniques (applied to Gaia photometry and astrometry) have found high success in obtaining dwarf member samples, thereby enabling the measurement of systemic proper motions for most of these dwarf galaxies (e.g., \citealt{pace_li2019}, \citealt{McVenn2020, McVenn2020_updated}, \citealt{pace2022}, \citealt{qi2022}, and \citealt{battaglia2022}).

 In some of these Bayesian framework examples, a primary assumption for the dwarf model is the spatial distribution of stars.
 In most cases, the stellar density of the dwarf is assumed to be an exponentially decaying function (e.g., \citealt{McVenn2020}; \citealt{battaglia2022}; \citealt{pace2022}).
 However, as the stellar distribution in the outskirts of dwarf galaxies remains unknown, this presumption may unduly restrict the detectability of stars in the dwarf’s stellar halo, should one exist.
 For example, satellite systems (as a consequence of their accretion into the MW's halo) are under the influence of the MW potential and susceptible to tidal forces, which can act to strip stars from the dwarf satellite.
-Additionally, \citet{deason2022} showed that simulated dwarf-dwarf mergers may exhibit a secondary, extended radial profile beyond the primary component of the dwarf galaxy.
-The extended secondary component in this case (depending on the mass ratio of the merger itself) may contain a large fraction of stars which originated from a past accretion event.
+Additionally, recent simulations conducted by \citet{goater2024} and \citet{deason2022} showed that dwarf-dwarf mergers may exhibit a secondary, extended radial profile beyond the primary component of the dwarf galaxy.
+The extended secondary component in this case (depending on the mass ratio of the merger itself) may contain a large fraction of stars which originated from a past accretion event and may even exhibit lengthy stellar distributions similar to tidal tails.

 Recently, an exciting observation was made by \citet{chiti2021} who uncovered evidence of an extended stellar halo in the MW satellite, Tucana 2 (Tuc2).
 Spectroscopically confirmed members of this UFD were identified out to significantly large radial distances ($\sim$9 circularized half-light radii, equating to a physical distance of 1 kpc).
 Given (i) the outskirt stars’ lower metallicity compared to stars in the main body of the dwarf, (ii) a lack of a velocity gradient across the body of Tuc2, and (iii) the extended orientation of stars which are perpendicular to Tuc2's orbit, the authors argue that these radially distant stars are likely evidence of a past accretion event (i.e., dwarf-dwarf merger).